playon/ds-hsgc-api-samples/widgets/readme.md

 1. Install `grunt` globally: `npm install grunt -g`
 1. Run `npm install` to install the project dependencies
 1. Create a new file in the main `widgets` directory called `.grunt-aws`.
 The file should contains a JSON object with the properties `key` and `secret`.
 For local testing, it can have fake data, and does *not* need access to the S3.
 For example, for local testing this will work: `{ "key": "your_key", "secret": "your_secret" }`
-1. To build: run `grunt`.
-This will create a minified javascript file at `build/hsgc-widgets.min.js`, as well as styled and un-styled, example HTML pages
+1. To build: run `grunt`
+This will create a minified JavaScript file at `build/hsgc-widgets.min.js`, as well as styled and un-styled, example HTML pages
-1. To test: Go to [https://localhost:3001/](https://localhost:3001/) and select an appropriate HTML file to test.
-(You will have to accept the self-signed certificate.)
+1. To test, go to [`https://localhost:3001/`](https://localhost:3001/) and select an appropriate HTML file to test—you will have to accept the self-signed certificate in your browser
-1. To automatically watch for file changes and rebuild, run `grunt watch`.
+1. To automatically watch for file changes and rebuild, run `grunt watch` (or use the default `grunt` task which calls the same `watch` task)

 ### Deploying